#[php_impl]

 ZendClassObject<T>

-in place of the self parameter, where the parameter is
+in place of the self parameter, where the parameter must

-attribute.
-This can also be used to return a
+.
+This can also be used to return a reference to $this

 .